SNodeC/snode.c/README.md

 To be written

-## Basic MQTT-Server an MQTT-Client API
+## Basic MQTT-Server and MQTT-Client API

 To be written